 - Rise of the Resistance, the other new ride in Galaxy’s Edge, is also now open.
 Currently, there is no fastpass or standby line for this.
 If you want to experience this one, join a boarding group on the My Disney Experience app.

-- Mickey’s and Minnie’s Runaway Railway, the other big ride coming to this park, opens in the Chinese Theatre on March 4, 2020.
+- Mickey’s and Minnie’s Runaway Railway, the other big ride is now open in the Chinese Theatre!

 - Disney is also adding a new table service restaurant to Toy Story Land.
-Roundup Rodeo BBQ should open sometime in 2020.
+Roundup Rodeo BBQ should open sometime in 2020 or early 2021.

 - You can now meet Darth Vadar in Star Wars Launch Bay.

-- Lastly, a new theater called Mickey Shorts Theater will open on March 4, 2020 showing Mickey Mouse short cartoons in the park’s theater district.
-This will be a nice compliment to Mickey’s and Minnie’s Runaway Railway.
+- Lastly, a new theater called Mickey Shorts Theater is also now open!
+It shows Mickey Mouse short cartoons in the park’s theater district.
+This is a nice compliment to Mickey’s and Minnie’s Runaway Railway.

 Animal Kingdom Changes